 While this is an exciting time for new parents, employers are sometimes less than thrilled at the idea of losing their employees for a significant period of time.
 This can result in the employee being intimidated into taking less time or outright denied the time that he or she is owed with the threat of being terminated.
 In other cases, pregnant women are fired because the employer knows that she will soon be taking maternity leave.

 Under federal and Florida laws, this is considered discrimination.
 Retaliation for taking FMLA time is illegal – whether the employee is the mother or the father.

 At the Law Office of William M. Julien, P.A., we advocate for parents facing discrimination or wrongful termination because of an expected child and the duties of parenting.
 Our attorneys will help you understand your rights in these situations and put together strategic legal options that will protect your right to take FMLA time.

 Our Boynton Beach-based lawyers will conduct a thorough investigation of the situation, putting together clear evidence of discrimination.
 This can range from intimidation and harassment to wrongful termination or an outright denial of your request for FMLA.

-Receive a Free Initial Consultation About Your Rights
+Receive A Free Consultation About Your FMLA Rights

-If you suspect that you are being discriminated against or let go because of your use of FMLA or because you are expecting a child, call our law offices today at 561-560-7388 or toll-free at 866-569-7398.
-You can also reach us online by email.
+If you suspect that you are being discriminated against or let go because of your use of FMLA or because you are expecting a child, call our law office today at 561-560-5597.
+You can also contact us online.
+Our firm serves clients throughout Florida.